 VR Adventures on the LINQ Promenade: VR Adventures offers a number of experiences for $25 that include a jungle river raft ride, a rollercoaster ride, a haunted elevator, and even a trip around the world.

 Topgolf at MGM Grand: If you’re looking for cheap group activities in Vegas, Topgolf could be a great option.
 Hitting bays can accommodate up to 6 guests and pricing starts at as little as $40/hr – That’s total, not per person.
 If you split that tab up, you have yourself one of the least expensive things to do in Las Vegas.

 STRAT’s Observation Deck: STRAT ranks among our favorite places to visit due to their cheap and unique attractions.
-Their SkyPod observation deck is over 1,140 feet above the Strip and costs $20 per person to access when purchased in advance here, with Vegas.com.
+Their SkyPod observation deck is over 1,140 feet above the Strip and costs $23 per person to access when purchased in advance here, with Vegas.com.

 There are also 3 rides atop STRAT’s tower that are equal parts amazing and inexpensive.
-For $5 you can add one ride to your observation deck purchase… but we’d recommend that thrill-seekers add all 3.
+For a few dollars more, you can add one ride to your observation deck purchase… but I’d recommend that thrill-seekers add all 3.

-Notably, you can save a few bucks on your observation deck + rides purchase by leveraging this deal on Groupon.
+Notably, you can also typically save a few bucks on your observation deck + rides purchase with Vegas.com as well.

 Cheap Things To Do Downtown

 Neon Museum: During the day, adults can buy a general admission ticket to the Neon Museum for $20.
 For those unfamiliar, the Neon Museum is a 2.25-acre outdoor space packed with 250+ neon signs that once hung proudly around Las Vegas.
 It’s amazing.